chancechime/584DriverHub/README.md

 ## Development Stack

-We are going to build this application throughout the class.
 The server side requires ASP.NET/C#.
-I will use and recommend Angular on the client; however, you can use React on the client as well.
+I will use Angular on the client.
+The Database using Azure SQL Database

-## Getting Started

-To get started with the project, follow these steps:

-1. Set up your development environment with ASP.NET/C# for the server side.
-2. Choose either Angular or React for the client side and set up the environment accordingly.
-3. Begin implementing the required components listed above.
-4. Add additional components to aim for an A grade.

-## Deployment

-Instructions for deploying your application will be provided later in the course.

-## Contact

-For any questions or clarifications, please contact the course instructor.